att-innovate/onap-ns-operator-portal/README.md

 You now have two functions to implement.

 The function from last time has been moved to `src/Containers/Template.js`.
 If you read the "Important Notes on Demo Limitations" and "Step-by-Step ..." sections above, you know that you will be recieving the monitoring endpoint for each individual instantiation from the user (you can choose to override this user-given value if you see fit, but then you should change the aforementioned sections accordingly!).
-See the comment contained within for more info.
+See the comment contained within this new file for more info.

 The second function is a similarly marked and absracted fetch call for the described `Instantiate` button.
 See the file `src/Containers/Instantiation.js` (and "Andrew" comment contained within).